2025 Tech Layoffs: A Comprehensive Tracker

 This list is updated regularly.

-On April 24, 2025, we corrected the number of layoffs that happened in March.
+A correction was made on April 24, 2025, regarding the number of layoffs in March.